Arity: Ternary

+Most modern CPUs provide a ternary fused multiply–add (FMA) instruction for floating-point numbers, which multiplies two numbers and adds the result to a third number, only rounding once at the end.
+This avoids the inaccuracy resulting from rounding the multiplication and addition operations separately.

 The computer programming language C and its various descendants (including C++, C#, Java, Julia, Perl, and others) provide the ternary conditional operator ?:.
 The first operand (the condition) is evaluated, and if it is true, the result of the entire expression is the value of the second operand, otherwise it is the value of the third operand.
 This operator has a lazy or 'shortcut' evaluation strategy that does not evaluate whichever of the second and third arguments is not used.
 Some functional programming languages, such as Agda, have such an evaluation strategy for all functions and consequently implement if...then...else as an ordinary function; several others, such as Haskell, can do this but for syntactic, performance or historical reasons choose to define keywords instead.

 The Python language has a ternary conditional expression, x if C else y.
 In Elixir the equivalent would be if(C, do: x, else: y).

 The Forth language also contains a ternary operator, */, which multiplies the first two (one-cell) numbers, dividing by the third, with the intermediate result being a double cell number.
 This is used when the intermediate result would overflow a single cell.

 The Unix dc calculator has several ternary operators, such as |, which will pop three values from the stack and efficiently compute $x^y \bmod z$ with arbitrary precision.

 Many (RISC) assembly language instructions are ternary (as opposed to only two operands specified in CISC); or higher, such as MOV %AX, (%BX, %CX), which will load (MOV) into register AX the contents of a calculated memory location that is the sum (parenthesis) of the registers BX and CX.